opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param samples: Samples stored either as separate matrices or as rows/columns of a single matrix.

-    :param nsamples: The number of samples when they are stored separately.
+    :param nsamples: Number of samples when they are stored separately.

-    :param covar: The output covariance matrix of the type ``ctype``  and square size.
+    :param covar: Output covariance matrix of the type ``ctype``  and square size.

-    :param mean: The input or output (depending on the flags) array - the average of the input vectors.
+    :param mean: Input or output (depending on the flags) array as the average value of the input vectors.

-    :param flags: Operation flags, a combination of the following values:
+    :param flags: Operation flags as a combination of the following values:

             * **CV_COVAR_SCRAMBLED** The output covariance matrix is calculated as: